If you want your audience to identify with a character, the best way is with a little Weight Woe

-- Queen's "Fat-Bottomed Girls," about a man with a preference for Big Beautiful Woman.
+- Queen's "Fat-Bottomed Girls," about a man with a preference for Big Beautiful Women.

-- When she first appeared in the WWE, Nora Greenwald (aka "Molly Holly") wasn't explicitly sexualized or objectified like the other WWE Divas.
+- When she first appeared in WWE, Nora Greenwald (aka "Molly Holly") wasn't explicitly sexualized or objectified like the other WWE Divas.
 Instead, she was created as being a chaste, virginous old-fashioned Southern Belle with a Closer to Earth/Girl Next Door demeanor, like someone the female audience could relate to and the male audience could feel protective of (even though she was more than capable of holding her own in the ring).
-This is because she was curvier, with significantly wider hips and more body fat, than the other Divas.
-Many storylines even had the other Divas bullying her because of her size and shape.
+This is because she was she possessed wider hips than the other Divas, and as a former power lifter, had more bulk and less lean muscle.
+Many storylines even had the other Divas bullying her because of her size and shape, in particular Karma Houdini Trish Stratus who kicked it off by telling Molly she had "junk in [her] trunk".
 (The worst part?
-Molly was a heel by the end of her career, so eventually the other Divas were applauded for taunting her!)
+Molly was a heel at this point of her career, so eventually the other Divas were applauded for taunting her!)

 - This was the defense Mickie James had when Lay Cool started with the "Piggy James" insults; that she was a well-built and fit woman rather than being a rail-thin supermodel wannabe Valley Girl, which was actually pretty accurate.
 That is, when she could get a word in edge-wise, and didn't just respond with a sound thrashing.
 Unfortunately, rumors abound that that was just a way to get the actual thoughts of the WWE staff on the air, causing Mickie to leave the company before LayCool could get their comeuppance.

 - Mickie and Lay-Cool have both gone on record that the point of the storyline was WWE wanted to address the issue of bullying, not that it accomplished anything.